 Raiders NFL Draft Prospect: CB Eli Ricks, Alabama

-One of the areas the Las Vegas Raiders struggled to correct last season was their secondary, and in year two, the coaching staff will have an opportunity to bring in the right personnel to run their defensive system.
+One of the areas the Las Vegas Raiders struggled to correct last season was their secondary, and in year two of this coaching staff, they will have an opportunity to bring in the right personnel to run their defensive system.

-As we enter the postseason, the Raiders have another concern to add to their problems, and that is free agency.
+As we enter the postseason, the Raiders have another concern to add to their problems: free agency.

-A total of six players (cornerbacks and safeties) will become free agents at the end of the postseason, which means the team will be busy evaluating their options via free agency and the 2023 NFL Draft.
+A total of six players from the secondary (cornerbacks and safeties) will become free agents at the end of the postseason, so the team will be busy evaluating their options via free agency and the 2023 NFL Draft.

-In the meantime, we’ll be working alongside SI’s Draft Bible to get you the latest information on any potential cornerback prospects the Raiders may consider drafting.
+In the meantime, we’ll be working alongside SI’s Draft Bible to get you the latest information on any potential cornerback prospects the Raiders might consider drafting.

 “We’re going to continue to find players who fit what we look for, and continue to build this team in our vision, and I think we’re going to, at the same time, our goal is to win football games, and our goal for next year is to make an improvement over where we were this year,” Raiders General Manager Dave Ziegler said.